ArnautDaniel/raylib-factor/README.md

 # How to use it

-raylib-factor has been merged into the factor source tree!
-If you have Factor then you're already good to go.
+raylib-factor has been merged into the factor source tree! (raylib-factor 3.5) If you have Factor then you're already good to go.

 **A Raylib/Factor** book is in the works.
 135 pages so far!